regorxxx/ajquery-xxx/_readme.txt

 *** Theme

 	Dark or light themes can be set at 'xxx\config-theme.json'.
-Light is the default.
+Dark is the default.
 	Don't forget to also change default artwork images to at 'img\...' to their dark background counterparts!
 To do that set the http control config file ('config'):
 		- albumart_not_found=ajquery-xxx/vinyl-playing-dark.gif
 		- albumart_not_available=ajquery-xxx/vinyl-dark.gif

-	Alternatively you can simply run '_switchTheme.bat' to process the 3 files at once.
+	Alternatively you can run '_switchTheme.bat' to process all required changes at once.

+*** Dynamic color theme

+	There is also an option to completely change the player colors based on album art, similar to [Georgia-ReBORN](https://github.com/TT-ReBORN/Georgia-ReBORN).
+It's enabled
+	by default.
+In case the artwork is hidden or playback stopped, theme fallbacks to the light/dark setting.

+	Option may be set at 'xxx\config-theme.json'.

 *** Console log